MSena/GetCleanDataCourseProject/README.md

 It first sets the working environment to the folder containing the data folder ("./UCI _HAR_Dataset/).
 It then reads the data from several txt files provided and merges them into one single data.frame (fullData), linking subjects to activities to measurements data, regardless of the previous partition (test/train).
-Afterwards, it subsets the desired variables and "merges" the activities denominations (character strings).
+Afterwards, it subsets the desired variables and "merges" the activities denominations (character string:WALKING, WALKING_DOWNSTAIRS, etc).

 The last part of the script computes the mean value for each variable considered, grouped by subject ~ activity pairs.
 This part of the script may look kind of weird, as I initially was looking to put forward a ftable (I'm a Excel's pivot table fan).